celo-org/docs/docs/getting-started/alfajores-testnet/faucet.md

+---
-# Getting an Account and Funds
+title: Getting an Account and Funds
+---

 ## Try the Celo Wallet with a Funded Account